Animal culture: Memes and cultural transmission

 Richard Dawkins argues for the existence of a "unit of cultural transmission" called a meme.
 This concept of memes has become much more accepted as more extensive research has been done into cultural behaviors.
 Much as one can inherit genes from each parent, it is suggested that individuals acquire memes through imitating what they observe around them.
 The more relevant actions (actions that increase ones probability of survival), such as architecture and craftwork are more likely to become prevalent, enabling a culture to form.
 The idea of memes as following a form of Natural Selection was first presented by Daniel Dennett.
 It has also been argued by Dennett that memes are responsible for the entirety of human consciousness.
 He claims that everything that constitutes humanity, such as language and music is a result of memes.

 Evolutionary culture

 A closely related concept to memes is the idea of evolutionary culture.
-The validity of the concept of evolutionary culture has been increasing recently due to the re-evaluation of the term by anthropologists.
+The concept of evolutionary culture gained greater acceptance due to the re-evaluation of the term by anthropologists.
 The broadening scope of evolution from simple genes to more abstract concepts, such as designs and behaviors makes the idea of evolutionary culture more plausible.
 Evolutionary culture theory is defined as "a theory of cultural phylogeny."
-The idea that all human culture evolved from one main culture, citing the interconnectedness of languages as one of his examples, has also been presented.
-There is, however, also the possibility for disparate ancestral cultures, in that the cultures we see today may potentially have stemmed from more than one original culture.
+The idea that all human culture evolved from one main culture, citing the interconnectedness of languages, has also been presented.
+There is, however, also the possibility for disparate ancestral cultures, in that the cultures observed today may potentially have stemmed from more than one original culture.